This constitution was adopted at the Founding Assembly in Hurdal, Norway, 27 August 1984.

 6.9 The Board may accept, modify or reject the Committee's advice.
 If it accepts or modifies the advice, it may impose the sanction as accepted or modified and give such consequential directions as may be appropriate.
 The Board's decision shall be final.
 It shall be notified to the senior member of the delegation concerned, and shall be reported to the General Assembly.

 The financial year of EBU shall end on 31 December in any calendar year.

-2.1 The membership contribution for any financial year shall be determined by the General Assembly based on objective criteria set by the Board and on contractual agreements between the Organisation and its national members.
+2.1 The membership contribution for any financial year shall be determined by the General Assembly based on objective criteria set by the Board.
+The membership contribution may also, under exceptional circumstances, be determined by the Board, for example when it establishes that a national member is not placed in the right contribution category and needs to be moved to another or to reduce the membership fee for a specific period of time.
 It shall be payable by no later than 30 June in that year.

 2.2 Non-payment of contributions